-Houston Gateway Academy will designate an Incident Commander (depending in what campus the incident takes place) for an active threat incident.
-The Incident Commander will have the ability to expand or contract the ICS structure as necessary
+Houston Gateway Academy will designate an Incident Commander for an active threat incident.
+The Incident Commander will have the ability to expand or contract the ICS structure as necessary during the incident.

 Section 4 - Actions and Responsibilities

 District Actions and Responsibilities Table